ErickLabrada/ErickLabrada/README.md

 # 👋 Hi, I'm Erick Labrada
-🚀 Aspiring Software Engineer | Passionate About Astronomy, Physics, AI, and Quantum Computing
+🚀 Aspiring AI Engineer | Passionate About Astronomy, Physics, AI, and Quantum Computing

 ## About Me
-- 🎓 Senior Software Engineering student at ITSON, graduating May 2025.
+- 🎓 Software Engineer, graduated May 2025.
 - 🌌 Passionate about applying software development to astronomy and quantum computing.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: The first time I faced the IT world was at 12 years old, I was trying to set up a Minecraft server to play with my friends!